pdurbin/zulip/docs/development/setup-recommended.md

 This will create a 'zulip' directory and download the Zulip code into it.

-Don't forget to replace YOURUSERNAME with your Git username.
+Don't forget to replace YOURUSERNAME with your GitHub username.
 You will see something like:

 ```console